NeuroJSON/jnifti/JNIfTI_specification.md

 - define dedicated data containers to losslessly convert and storage all NIFTI formatted neuroimaging data array, and show examples to use JData-enabled features for reducing file sizes, enhancing readability and organization
+- define a set of human-readable and standardized string values to directly represent the meanings of data as alterative to NIFTI-1/2 numerical coded values
 - demonstrate a set of flexible mechanisms to extend the capability of the format to accommodate additional physiological, anatomical and multi-modal data